| Title: | Standard Methods for Use in Public Health Scotland |

 Is the checksum digit correct?

-returns a character string.
+chi_check returns a character string.
 Depending on the

 validity of the entered CHI number, it will return one of the following: